arijitsinha80/hid-sp18-405/notebook.md

 * 2018/03/04 Online Meeting attended
 * 2018/03/09 Residential Meeting attended
 * 2018/03/23 Residential Meeting attended
+* 2018/03/30 Residential Meeting attended

+# Term Project

+* 2018/03/16 Picked the topic for the project (hadoop) and formed team with Bertolt
+* 2018/03/23 Formed bigger group with 4 other students, aiming at comparing hadoop and spark
+* 2018/03/30 Tasks distributed, focused on algorithm (probably for text analysis) for hadoop

 # Weeks with no progress

 # Communication

 * 2018/01/21 Read the Plagiarism, Markdown section
 * 2018/02/14 Learnt PartIV Document Scientific Research
 * 2018/02/15 Redo Document Scientific Research especially Managing Bibliographies